 5 years later after the initial, yet minimal, exposure of artificial grass to the public, Donald L. Elbert, James M. Faria and Robert T. Wright co-invented AstroTurf, which has now become the generic trademark name for synthetic turfs.

-As of 2017, over 45 million square feet of synthetic grass is installed every year for commercial and personal usage.
+As of 2017, over 30 million square meters of synthetic grass is installed every year for commercial and personal usage.

 Needless to say, the quality and practicality of artificial grass is on par with natural grass, perhaps even overtaking it in the foreseeable future.